BestAgents Logo

 Home Systems and Mechanical Components

-A comprehensive inspection includes thorough evaluation of all major home systems.
-These systems are critical to your daily comfort and safety:
+A comprehensive inspection includes a detailed evaluation of the home’s major mechanical systems.
+These systems are essential to daily comfort, safety, and long-term maintenance planning.

-• Electrical System: They verify proper grounding, check for outdated wiring, and ensure the panel is adequate for modern electrical demands
+Electrical System: They verify proper grounding, check for outdated wiring, and confirm that the electrical panel can support modern household demand.

-• Plumbing: Inspectors test water pressure, check for leaks, examine pipe materials, and assess water heater condition
+Plumbing: Inspectors test water pressure, check for leaks, examine pipe materials, and assess the condition of the water heater.

-• Appliances: Built-in appliances are tested for proper operation and safety
+Appliances: Built-in appliances are typically tested for proper operation and safety.

 Safety and Environmental Concerns